 The Program Director must approve the elective and forward the request to the Elective Coordinator, Postgraduate Medical Education, College of Medicine, University of Saskatchewan.
 If the Program Director is not the direct supervisor, then a letter from the supervisor must also be submitted to the Elective Coordinator.

 The supervisor of the elective must have either a full or part-time appointment with the College of Medicine in order for the elective to be approved.

+The resident applying for the elective is responsible for collecting and delivering the required information to the PGME office.
+The elective application should be sent as one complete package rather than individual submissions.
 Once the above are received, the Postgraduate Medical Education Office, College of Medicine, University of Saskatchewan will prepare the pink form required by the College of Physicians and Surgeons of Saskatchewan (CPSS) in order to be placed on the Educational Register.
 The Elective Coordinator will e-mail this form to the Resident.

 Residents are required to fully complete the pink CPSS form and submit to CPSS directly.
 CPSS will require Residents to supply a number of forms by e-mail.
 These forms will be provided to the Resident by the Elective Coordinator.
 Residents are responsible for fees associated with the CPSS registration.
 The elective approval is contingent upon the Resident being duly registered and in good standing with the College of Physicians and Surgeons of Saskatchewan.

 The Resident must provide a copy of the CPSS Educational Register license to the Elective Coordinator, Postgraduate Medical Education Office.

 Residents working within a Saskatchewan Health Authority will require temporary privileges.
 The Resident will be responsible for ensuring appropriate privileges are in place.